- Purchase the complete Expat Arrivals France Guide (PDF)

 Tourist visa for France

 France falls within the Schengen Area.
-As such nationals of appointed countries do not need to apply for a tourist visa before arrival if planning to stay in the country for under 90 days.
-This includes citizens of European Union countries, the European Economic Area, Switzerland, the USA, Canada, Australia, New Zealand and others.
+As such nationals of appointed countries do not need to apply for a tourist visa before arrival if planning to stay in the country for less than 90 days.
+This includes citizens of European Union countries, the European Economic Area, Switzerland, the US, Canada, Australia, New Zealand and others.

 Schengen visa for France